pimutils/khal/doc/source/configspec.rst

 .. object:: show_all_days

-    By default, khal displays only dates with event in "agenda' view.
+    By default, khal displays only dates with event in "agenda" view.
     Setting this to *True* will show all days in "agenda", even when there is no event